 For classic and vintage vehicle restoration, 3D scanning provides documentation and replication capability that didn’t previously exist.
 Scanning original components before restoration creates a permanent record of the correct geometry — useful for verification during the process and as a reference for future work.
 Where original parts are too damaged to restore, scanning surviving examples from other vehicles provides the reference needed to fabricate accurate replacements.

-At Kemperle Industries, our 3D scanning services support the full range of automotive applications — from aftermarket component development to custom fabrication to heritage restoration.
+At Kemperle Industries, our 3D scanning services support the full range of automotive applications — from aftermarket component development, motorsport fabrication, and heritage restoration.
 If you’re working on an automotive project where physical geometry needs to become digital data, we’d like to hear about it.
+For a step-by-step breakdown of exactly how reverse engineering car parts works — from part preparation and scan capture through CAD reconstruction and manufacturing — see our guide to reverse engineering car parts with 3D scanning.